stale2000/segwit2X-support-tracking/README.md

 These are companies or products that are owned by NYA participants, and are therefore also segwit2X supporters.

 To be included in this section, there must be evidence that a company/product is owned by a NYA participant.
+- [BCoin](http://bcoin.io/) - BCoin was created by Purse.io, a NYA signer -"Copyright bcoin.io, Purse, 2017, All Rights Reserved."
 - [coins.co.th](https://imgur.com/a/fCofx) - "both Coins.co.th and Coins.ph are prepared to handle such changes and to implement this capacity increase"

 ### Segwit2X Supporters
 These companies have stated support for segwit2X
 - [BitBay polish exchange](https://imgur.com/a/Vcu6c) - "We are supporting SegWit2x and we will update our exchange so it can work accordingly"
--[btc pop](https://blog.btcpop.co/2017/07/19/preparation-for-hard-forks/) - "Therefore, Btcpop will support all competing forms of Bitcoin and grant each option to our users."
+- [btc pop](https://blog.btcpop.co/2017/07/19/preparation-for-hard-forks/) - "Therefore, Btcpop will support all competing forms of Bitcoin and grant each option to our users."

 ### Will Follow the Hashpower
 These companies have stated that they will follow the majority of the hashpower.
 Currently, segwit2X has >90% of the hashpower signalling support, so this means that these companies will implement segwit2X, if nothing changes.